shinimol1983/opennms-tutorials-1/session3/Exercise-3-3.md

 ---

-The netsnmp containers already have the [vi editor](https://devhints.io/vim) installed but and you can use this if you wish
+The OpenNMS containers already have the [vi editor](https://devhints.io/vim) installed and you can use this if you wish.

 However we can make our lives a bit simpler if we also install the [nano editor](https://www.nano-editor.org/dist/latest/nano.html) because it is easier to use.

 (Note you may also need to change the background colour of the powershell to black to see all of the characters when editing xml markup.
-Use Powershell>properties>colors>screen background)
+Use `Powershell>properties>colors>screen background`)

 ```
 # log into the opennms horizon container as the root user
 docker compose exec -u root horizon bash

 # install nano
-root@horizon:/usr/share/opennms# apt-get install -y nano
+root@horizon:/usr/share/opennms# microdnf -y install nano

 # exit as root user
 root@horizon:/usr/share/opennms# exit